TIBCOSoftware/js-docker/README.md

 These can be passed on the command line with -e, in an env-file, docker-compose.yml, Kubernetes etc

-If the `DB_NAME` repository database does not exist in the configured Postgresql database, entrypoint.sh will create it
+For the JasperReports Server Web app (WAR):

+This image does not create the repository and keystore files.
+See cmdline below.

 | Environment Variable Name | Notes |
 ------------ | ------------- |